ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/ingress/ingress-with-ingressgroup.md

 1. Create a deployment and service for `backend` microservice.
 2. Create a deployment and service for `frontend` microservice.
-3. Create a ingress that sends traffic to one of the microservices based on the host.
+3. Create a ingress with ingress group and order for `backend` microservice.
-4. We'll also provide separate health check path for each microservie using `alb.ingress.kubernetes.io/healthcheck-path` annotation in the service definition of each microservice.
+4. Create a ingress with ingress group and order for `frontend` microservice.

 ## Step 1: Create Kubernetes Objects